Aligned Assets: History

 The start of 2010 saw the company move into the commercial sector after they became the UK's first reseller of NLPG data.
 In 2011, they were announced as the first UK company to be able to provide products compatible with the NLPG's replacement - AddressBase.

 In February 2017 Andy Hird and Dinesh Thanigasalam were announced as the new majority shareholders of Aligned Assets following a successful Management Buyout.

+In June 2021, Aligned Assets was acquired by software giant, Idox plc.
+The company continues to deliver the market leading, feature-rich Gazetteer Management Systems for local authorities and emergency services; and address management systems for utilities and other commercial organisations.

 Operations

-Aligned Assets provide Addressing software and consultancy to various market sectors across the UK.
+Idox (previously Aligned Assets) provides addressing software and consultancy to various market sectors across the UK.
 The services provided typically focus around Address Management solutions to the following markets: